dimdenGD/OldTwitter/README.md

 ## Features

 - Almost all of Twitter functionality is implemented
-- Both reverse chronological and algorithmical timelines support.
-And exclusive: Reverse chronological timeline with friends likes and follows (basically mix of both chrono and algo timelines)
 - Custom profile link colors supported
 - You can change custom profile link color and it'll appear for other extension users (priority: oldtwitter color db -> twitter color db -> default color)
 - Removes all analytics and tracking from Twitter